 How To Store Stuffed Meatballs

-Once cooled, transfer cheese stuffed meatballs to an airtight container.
+Once cooled, transfer mozzarella stuffed meatballs to an airtight container.
 Store in the refrigerator for 3 to 4 days or freeze in extra sauce for up to 3 months.

 These are just as delicious as leftovers, especially if you reheat them correctly!